A List of Important Literary Terms

 dystopia/utopia: A fictional world so oppressive that it might be a nightmare for someone from our society.
 Examples of dystopian fiction would be Orwell's 1984.
 Some post-apocalyptic worlds (see below) are dystopias, but the usual feature of most dystopian fiction and film is that some type of society, however awful, still exists.
 A utopian world is exactly the opposite--a paradise of some sort.
 The eternal bliss of the biblical Garden of Eden and the perfect technological future predicted at the 1939 World's Fair in the film The World of Tomorrow are both utopian.

 exegesis: the art of close reading in order to interpret a text.
-We often do this for poetry, but for fiction it works as well to tease out the effect of certain words or phrases, uses of repetition, references to earlier events in the text or hints about what is to come.
+We often utilize this technique for poetry, but for fiction it works as well to tease out the effect of certain words or phrases, uses of repetition, references to earlier events in the text, or hints about what is to come.

 fatal flaw: a character trait that leads to tragedy, both in characters who are otherwise quite admirable and in terrible villains.
 Examples include King Lear's blind trust in his daughters, Eve's desire for knowledge, Ahab's thirst for revenge, Darth Vader's will to power, or Pandora's curiosity.